rethab/gh-project/README.md

-  list-columns	List columns in project list-cards	List cards in a column create-card	Create a new issue and add it as a card to a column
+  list-columns	List columns in project list-cards	List cards in a column create-card	Create a new issue and add it as a card to a column move-card	Move card to a different column or within a column

 SHOW COMMAND HELP AND USAGE
   $ gh project <command> --help